 That original work has now blossomed into LM modeling parts ranging from 1/48 scale (the old Monogram & Revell scale) up to 1/6 scale (!).
 Vincent has also added parts for other models, such as the Apollo Command & Service Modules, lunar surface experiment items, the French Diamant rocket, the Soyuz Spacecraft, and now, the Apollo Lunar Roving Vehicle, from 1/48 to 1/6 scales.

-We chose to do a 1/32 scale LRV to work wiTh other major Apollo models we have already done.
+We chose to do a 1/32 scale LRV to work with other major Apollo models we have already done.
 I knew the design and print quality would be excellent, as I had purchased parts from Vincent though Shapeways before, to augment our build of the Edi-Ct aft 1/32 LM-5 model.

-The instructions on how to put the sections of the LRV model together are downloadable from Vincent's own Space Modeling web site.
+The instructions on how to put the sections of the LRV model together are down-loadable from Vincent's own Space Modeling web site.
 They are made of a set of JPG images, with no text.
 So, as you might imagine, they are pretty self-explanatory.
 The image above was taken after all of the major assembly work was done.
-We chose a model that was in a right-hand turn, with pallet tools intended to represent those used by the Apollo 15 crew at Hadley Rille.
+We chose a model that was in a right-hand turn, withthe pallet tools intended to represent those used by the Apollo 15 crew at Hadley Rille.

 The right-side seat is raised up, to show where the storage location was under the seat.
 The Sequence Camera and Low-Gain Antenna have been assembled onto their support points on the Control Console, and the TV Camera and accessories have been installed on the front, but the High-Gain Antenna has not yet been fabricated.